 Overbite and deep bite

-An overbite is a reference to the horizontal space between your upper & lower front teeth when you're in a closed position.
-A normal overbite is about 2-3 millimeters.
-Anything beyond that is considered an excessive overbite.
-We generally use the term "overbite" as a reference to having excessive overbite.
-A deep bite is a more advanced overbite where your upper teeth almost completely cover the lower ones when your mouth is closed.
+Overbite is the horizontal space between your upper and lower front teeth when you close your mouth.
+We generally use the term overbite as a reference to having an excessive overbite.
+A normal overbite is about 2 to 3 millimeters, anything beyond that is considered an excessive overbite.
+A deepbite is a more advanced overbite where your upper teeth almost completely cover the lower ones in a closed position.

-Having a dentist involved in your treatment is essential to fixing more advanced overbites.
-In most cases, your dentist will create additional space through a process known as tooth contouring or interproximal reduction (IPR).
-This creates the necessary space for tooth movement and fixes the underlying cause of your overbite.
-This way, you don't have to worry about orthodontic relapse where your teeth move to their original position within a few years, or sometimes even a few months!
+So how does your dentist help close moderate overbites using Invisalign®?
+Usually, your dentist creates additional space for tooth movement through a process known as tooth contouring or interproximal reduction (IPR for short).
+Tooth contouring creates the necessary space required for your teeth movement and addresses the underlying cause of your overbite.
+This way, you don't have to worry about orthodontic relapse (so long as you wear your retainers!)
 To learn about the role of your dentist in clear aligner treatment, click here.
-If you're ready to start, click on the link below to find an Invisalign® or Even28 Clear Aligner provider near you today: